Rightpoint/RZUtils/README.md

 # RZUtils

-This is a collection of helpful utilities and components which makes iOS development quicker and easier.
+A collection of helpful utilities and components for iOS development.

 ## Categories Overview